LaTocha Scott

-LaTocha Reney Scott-Bivens, (née Scott; born October 2, 1973) also known by her mononym LaTocha, is an American R&B and Gospel singer, songwriter, and occasional actress.
-She is best known as a member of the multi-platinum selling R&B group Xscape, who rose to popularity in the 1990s.

-Biography
+LaTocha Reney Scott (born October 2, 1972) is an American singer-songwriter and actress.
+She rose to fame in the early 1990s as a member of Xscape.
+Scott sang lead on the group's singles "Who Can I Run To", "The Arms of the One Who Loves You", and "My Little Secret", all of which peaked in the top-ten of the Billboard Hot 100 and became earn platinum and gold certification by the Recording Industry Association of America.

+In 2013, she was featured in the TVOne reality show R&B Divas: Atlanta.
+In 2017, she reunited with Xscape for The Great Xscape Tour.
+In April 2023, she released her second studio album The Invitation: A Conversation with God on Motown Gospel.

+Throughout her career, Scott has sold over 12 million records with Xscape.
+Her work with the group has earned her several and nominations, including a Soul Train Music Award, a Black Music Honors Lifetime Achievement Award, an honorary Soul Train Lady of Soul Award.

+Early life

 Scott was born in Atlanta, Georgia to her father, Rev. Randolf Scott and her mother, Gloria McFarlin who worked as a teacher at school.
 She is the elder sister to fellow Xscape member Tamika Scott.
 At the age of 6, she began to sing in church, weddings, and local talent shows.
 At 11, she had recorded her first song with her sister Tamika.
 Scott attended TriCities High School of Performing Arts in Atlanta, Georgia, transferring to Tri-Cities High School in East Point, Georgia graduating in 1991.